-The use of surrogate data (proxy variables) allows determining the share of annual emissions that have to be attributed to each cell.
-The crucial part in the methodology described above, is the construction of the spatial surrogate.
+The use of proxy data allows calculation of the share of annual emissions that have to be attributed to each cell.
+The crucial part in the methodology described above, is the construction of the spatial proxy.
 It basically consists of the following steps:

-Select the appropriate land cover types in the CORINE land cover map.
-Here: "Industrial or commercial units" (CLC2000/2006, 2010);

-Calculate the share of employees in each polygon of the selected units;

-• Use the employee weighted industrial zones as spatial surrogate in the above formula.
+- Select the appropriate land cover types in the CORINE land cover map.
+In this example using "Industrial or commercial units" (CLC 2012, 2016); - Calculate the share of employees in each polygon of the selected units; (e.g. EUROSTAT Employment statistics - Manufacture of basic iron and steel and of ferroalloys) - Use the employee weighted industrial zones as spatial proxy in the above formula.

+It is also important to consider if double counting of emissions may occur at point source locations when using the above methodology.
+Removal of this double counting would then be necessary.